MultiQC/MultiQC/docs/core/development/modules.md

 ### Grouping samples

-If you have a set of samples that should be grouped together in the report (see [Sample grouping in the General Statistics table](../reports/customisation.md#sample-grouping) for details), you can use the `group_samples_config` parameter for the `self.general_stats_addcols` function.
+If you have a set of samples that should be grouped together in the report using the [sample grouping configuration option](../reports/customisation.md#sample-grouping), you can include the `group_samples_config` parameter to the `self.general_stats_addcols` function.
 For example, FastQC uses the following configuration:

 ```python
 self.general_stats_addcols(